castle-engine/pascal-language-server/README.md

 - We can also auto-detect _Castle Game Engine_ path in some situations:
     - If the LSP server binary is distributed in `bin` of _Castle Game Engine_.
-    - Or if the environment 'CASTLE_ENGINE_PATH` is defined (but note that accessing environment is not possible when this is run by [VS Code extension](https://github.com/genericptr/pasls-vscode)).
+    - Or if the environment 'CASTLE_ENGINE_PATH` is defined.
     - Or if you're on Unix and using `/usr/src/castle-engine/` or `/usr/local/src/castle-engine/`.

-- We also pass _Castle Game Engine_ options that are also passed by [CGE build tool](https://castle-engine.io/build_tool) like `-Mobjfpc -Sm -Sc -Sg -Si -Sh`.
+- We also pass (to code completion engine) _Castle Game Engine_ options that are also passed by [CGE build tool](https://castle-engine.io/build_tool) like `-Mobjfpc -Sm -Sc -Sg -Si -Sh`.

 - We autodetect OS and CPU harder, and we fix OS=`windows` to proper `win64` or `win32` (common mistake, esp. because of https://github.com/genericptr/pasls-vscode/issues/1 ).